Ramos Island

 Ramos Island is an island in the Solomon Islands; it is located in Isabel Province.

 The first recorded sighting by Europeans was by the Spanish expedition of Álvaro de Mendaña on 11 April 1568.
-More precisely the sighting was due to a local voyage done by a small boat, in the accounts the brigantine Santiago, commanded by Maestre de Campo Pedro Ortega Valencia and having Hernán Gallego as pilot.
-They charted it as Isla de Ramos as it was found on Domingo de Ramos (Palm Sunday in Spanish).
+More precisely, the sighting was due to a local voyage made by a small boat, in the accounts, the brigantine Santiago, commanded by Maestre de Campo Pedro Ortega Valencia and with Hernán Gallego as pilot.
+They charted it as Isla de Ramos, as it was found on Domingo de Ramos (Palm Sunday in Spanish).